ChinaKnowledge.de -

 Feb 28, 2026 © Ulrich Theobald

-Zengyi ahan jing 增一阿含經, the "Sutra of Sermons Increased by One", is a fundamental canonical text of Early Buddhism and one of the four Āgamas of the Northern Transmission (Mahāyāna Buddhism).
+Zengyi ahan jing 增一阿含經, the "Sutra of Sermons Increased by One", is a key canonical text in early Buddhism and one of the four Āgamas (Chinese transcription [Ct.] ahan 阿含) or "collections of discourses" of the "Northern" transmission (Mahāyāna Buddhism).
 It is the Chinese version of the Ekottarikāgama, translated during the Eastern Jin period 東晉 (317-420) by Saṅghadeva (Ch.
 Sengjiatipo 僧伽提婆, late 4th cent.).
-The text consists of 51 juan (some sources record 50).
+The text comprises 51 juan (some sources record 50).

 Because its sutras or sermons are arranged sequentially according to numerical categories of doctrine, it is named ekottarika "increasing by one".
 Tradition holds that the Sanskrit original was orally recited in the Former Qin empire 前秦 (351-394) by Dharmanandi (Ch.
 Tanmonanti 曇摩難提, late 4th cent.), orally interpreted by Zhu Fonian 竺佛念, written down by Tansong 曇嵩, and later examined and corrected by Dao'an 道安 (312-385) and Fahe 法和.
 During the Later Qin period 後秦 (384-417), Senglüe 僧䂮 and Sengmao 僧茂 assisted in collating omissions and ensured that all verses were fully recorded.

-As the initial translation was not entirely satisfactory, it was subsequently revised by Saṅghadeva (Ch.
+Since the initial translation was not entirely satisfactory, it was subsequently revised by Saṅghadeva (Ch.
 Sengjiatipo 僧伽提婆).
-According to the book catalogue Jingke da zangjing mulu 精刻大藏經目錄, 30 separately translated individual sutras from this collection are still extant.
+According to the book catalogue Jingke da zangjing mulu 精刻大藏經目錄 (1945), 30 individual sutras from this collection, which were translated separately, are still extant.

-The Ekottarikāgama broadly corresponds to the Aṅguttara-nikāya of the Southern Transmission (Theravada Buddhism, with the Pali Canon), though the latter contains a larger number of sutras.
-Originally, this Āgama was divided into four sections and eight recitation groups (song 誦), but in the received edition, only the "Shepherd Chapter" (Muyang pin 牧羊品) is marked as belonging to the "Fourth Section, Separate Recitation" (biesong 別誦), while the remaining sections do not indicate recitation divisions.
+The Ekottarikāgama generally aligns with the Aṅguttara-nikāya of the "Southern" transmission (Theravada Buddhism), although the version in the Pali Canon contains a greater number of sutras.
+Originally, this Āgama was divided into four sections and eight recitation groups (song 誦), but in the received edition, only the "Shepherd Chapter" (Muyang pin 牧羊品) is marked as part of the "Fourth Section, Separate Recitation" (biesong 別誦), while the remaining sections do not specify recitation divisions.

-The collection comprises 52 chapters and 472 sutras.
-The Introductory Chapter (Xupin 序品) consists of a single sutra in verse form that outlines the overall intent of the collection and includes an injunction for its transmission and dissemination.
-The remaining chapters are arranged sequentially from teachings involving one doctrinal item up to eleven doctrinal items.
+The collection includes 52 chapters and 472 sutras.
+The Introductory Chapter (Xupin 序品) features a single sutra in verse form that presents the overall purpose of the collection and contains an injunction for its transmission and dissemination.
+The remaining chapters are arranged in sequence, from teachings involving one doctrinal item up to eleven doctrinal items.

-The emphasis of this scripture lies in teachings on generosity, moral discipline, and nirvana, as well as in numerous narratives illustrating karmic causes and conditions.
-For this reason, it was often studied specifically by those engaged in exhortation and moral instruction.
-Like the other three Āgamas, this work is an important canonical source preserving the doctrines of Early Buddhism.
-It occupies a significant place in the history of Indian Buddhism and provides valuable material for research into the origins of Buddhism, as well as the political, religious, and philosophical conditions of northern India at the time.
+This scripture primarily focuses on teachings about generosity, moral discipline, and nirvana, along with numerous stories illustrating karmic causes and conditions.
+Because of this, it was often studied by those involved in exhortation and moral education.
+Like the other three Āgamas, this work is a crucial canonical source that preserves the doctrines of early Buddhism.
+It holds an important place in the history of Indian Buddhism and offers valuable material for research into the origins of Buddhism, as well as the political, religious, and philosophical contexts of northern India during that period.

 Sources: